Problems We Found With Portland, Oregon Drinking WaterRSS

 Disinfection Byproducts In Portland’s Drinking Water

 Portland’s municipal water also had high concentrations of Disinfection Byproducts or DBPs.
-Concentrations were detected as high as 56 parts per billion, and averaged 33.6 parts per billion for Total Trihalomethanes (TTHMs).
-Haloacetic Acids-5 (HAA5) concentrations were as high as 54.8 parts per billion and averaged 40.8 parts per billion.
+Concentrations were detected as high as 44.5 parts per billion, and averaged 37.7 parts per billion for Total Trihalomethanes (TTHMs).
+Haloacetic Acids-5 (HAA5) concentrations were as high as 51.2 parts per billion and averaged 37.7 parts per billion.
 For a bit of perspective, EPA's Maximum Contaminant Level for TTHMs is 80 parts per billion and 60 parts per billion for HAA5.
-While Portland's concentrations were technically in compliance, these levels are definitely high.
+While Portland's water quality chemical concentrations are technically in compliance, these levels are definitely high.
 Disinfection Byproducts are a category of emerging contaminants which means they have been detected in drinking water but the risk to human health is unknown.
 DBPs are formed when chlorine-based disinfectants are routinely added to the water supply to kill bacteria.
 EPA has stated that they have been linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
 Some disinfection byproducts have almost no toxicity, but others have been associated with cancer, reproductive problems, and developmental issues in laboratory animals.

 Chloramine In Portland’s Drinking Water